Fashion Customer Journey: the complete guide

 Customers developed the habit of comparing the price of a product between a retail store and the official website of a brand, while they are physically in the shop.

-These changes in the customers behaviours and in the technological landscape have reshaped the way brands should approach the customers: the go to market strategy.
+These changes in the customers behaviours and customer expectations and in the technological landscape have reshaped the way brands should approach the customers: the go to market strategy.

 Customer journey is rapidly becoming a must-deal-with topic for fashion companies.
 Brands that have so far focused on their collections and brand positioning, rather than user experience, have created silos within the company by dividing the channels into wholesale, retail and ecommerce.
 These silos are now the main barrier that separates them from creating a seamless customer journey.